sdesalas/botbrains/README.md

 A shaper function has two inputs:

 - **`index`**: The node position in the `nodes` array.
-In a network of 10 nodes, the first node has an index of 0, the last node an index of 99.
+In a network of 10 nodes, the first node has an index of 0, the last node an index of 9.
-- **`size`**: The number of nodes in the network.
+- **`size`**: The total number of nodes in the network.
 This is useful for linking up the end of the network or for discarding links outside the network.

 The shaper function returns *the `index` to an onward neuron* (used for connecting to it).